Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-Table Of Contents_
+Table of Contents_

-The Sony VPL-VW695ES Projector holds nothing back in terms of performance; offering incredible 4K resolution with Motionflow technology through a 3-chip SXRD laser light ARC-F lens with a high dynamic contrast ratio of 350,000:1, but it doesn’t quite beat out the Optoma UHD60 4K projector, which has 1,000,000:1 contrast ratio.
+The Sony VPL-VW695ES Projector holds nothing back in terms of performance, offering incredible 4K resolution with Motionflow technology through a 3-chip SXRD laser light ARC-F lens with a high dynamic contrast ratio of 350,000:1, but it doesn’t quite beat out the Optoma UHD60 4K projector, which has 1,000,000:1 contrast ratio.
 With Advanced Iris, this Sony monster of a machine will enhance your home cinema experience and your gaming immersion much better than the Sony MP-CD1 projector.
 As a home theater system, the Sony 4K Projector excels with IMAX Enhanced compatibility and Reality Creation technology to upscale existing media from full HD to near-4K resolution.
 For a cheaper alternative, the Optoma UHD50X is one of our favorite 4K projectors.

-Just like the Sony HW45ES, the Sony 4K Projector shines through with 1,800 lumens of maximum brightness, making daytime viewing and gaming easy, while sacrificing none of the picture quality.
+Just like the Sony HW45ES, the Sony 4K Projector shines through with 1,800 lumens of maximum brightness, making daytime viewing and gaming easy while sacrificing none of the picture quality.
 However, other cinema projectors such as the Optoma HD39HDR, the Vava 4K projector, or the BenQ HT2150ST offer even greater maximum brightness, for exceptional light-banishing ability.
 Additionally, other Sony projectors offer 4K images in even brighter displays, though for a significantly higher cost.

 The Sony 4K Projector sports a focusing ring, as well as a zoom lens and shift functions to get the perfect display in any environment.
 The Picture Position Memories feature allows for up to five previous settings to be easily stored and recalled for ease of use.
-The Dynamic Lens Iris Control feature allows the projector to adjust the required amount of light in each scene, allowing greater detail and contrast on an adjustable screen size up to 300”.
+The Dynamic Lens Iris Control feature allows the projector to adjust the required amount of light in each scene, allowing greater detail and contrast on an adjustable screen size of up to 300”.

-The case of the Sony VPL-VS695ES is durable, to protect the valuable high-performance equipment inside.
-The bulb has a recommended lifespan of around 6,000 hours, at which point the bulb should be replaced to retain ideal picture quality.
+The case of the Sony VPL-VS695ES is durable to protect the valuable high-performance equipment inside.
+The bulb has a recommended lifespan of around 6,000 hours, at which point the bulb should be replaced to retain the ideal picture quality.
 Sony offers a 2-year warranty of parts for the projector, with the exception of the bulb, for which a replacement is only provided within 90 days of the original purchase.
 According to customer reviews, this device’s product support can be quite lengthy, with replacement parts taking weeks or months to arrive.
 Another projector worth checking out is the Epson LS 100, which also includes a generous 2-year projector warranty, guaranteeing the user plenty of use and support for many years.

 The Sony 4K Projector delivers undeniably high-quality performance and design, though this understandably comes at a cost.
 With a steep price tag, one would expect an incredible level of quality – fortunately, the VPL-VS695ES delivers and then some.
 Many 4K projectors are expensive, but only a few offer the features and compatibility that this Sony 4K Projector does.
 With so much quality packed into it, the only other home cinema projectors with better performance will cost you a great deal more.